lloydskie78/portfolio-website/README.md

 If you have any questions or need help customizing the portfolio, feel free to reach out:

-- Email: your.email@example.com
+- Email: lloyd_alcantara@umindanao.edu.ph
-- GitHub: @yourusername
+- GitHub: @lloydskie78
-- LinkedIn: @yourprofile
+- LinkedIn: @lloyd-alcantara

 ---